 His BSEE is from Clemson University with graduate studies at Syracuse, NC State and UCLA.
 A registered engineer in New York and North Carolina, he holds 8 patents with numerous awards for inventions, technical achievements and management excellence.

-Dr. Daniel Stancil is Alcoa Distinguished Professor and Head of the Electrical and Computer Engineering Department at NC State.
+Dr. Daniel Stancil is the Executive Director of the IBM Q Hub at NC State as well as Alcoa Distinguished Professor and Head of the Electrical and Computer Engineering Department at NC State.
+As executive director, Stancil oversees the hub’s strategic operations, including partnerships with industry, government and other universities.

-Associate Vice Chancellor, Research Development and Distinguished Professor of Computer Science
+Vice Chancellor, Research and Innovation and Distinguished Professor of Computer Science

-Dr. Vouk has extensive experience in both commercial software production and academic computing.
+He has extensive experience in both commercial software production and academic computing.
 He is the author/co-author of over 300 publications.
-His interests include software and security engineering, bioinformatics, scientific computing and analytics, information technology assisted education, and high-performance computing and clouds.

 Dr. Vouk received his Ph.D. from the King’s College, University of London, U.K.